This post may contain affiliate links. Please see my disclosure policy for details.

 3. The sea shell mural at Qaitbay

 Where to find it and how to get there?
-It’s in the carpark located at the car entrance to Pharos Island.
+It’s in the car park located at the car entrance to Pharos Island.
 Where the citadel of Qaitbay is located.
-When you’re visiting the Citadel you can add it on to your stop off.
+When you’re visiting the Citadel you can add it to your stop off.

 4. Alexandria Corniche

 Where to find it and how to get there?
 Alexandria’s Corniche is access to all the main action of the city and you can’t miss it.
-Follow your eyes, noise and ears to ocean and you’ll find it just fine.
+Follow your eyes, nose and ears to the ocean and you’ll find it just fine.